pajamajelly/pajamajelly/README.md

     -

 - 📫 How to reach me: ...
-    - You can connect with my on LinkedIn:
+    - You can connect with my on LinkedIn: https://linkedin.com/pjgraham12
-    - Email: philip.grahaam@gmail.com
+    - Or email: philip.grahaam@gmail.com